Haychmo/Haychmo/README.md

 ### Hi there 👋
+I am passionate about web development specialising in Junior Front-End Development.
+I am skilled in HTML CSS and Javascript.
+Using modern front-end frameworks, I crete responsive and dynamic web applications.
+Welcome to my GitHub profile.

 <!--
 **Haychmo/Haychmo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.